 Before you head off to the airport, weigh your bag.
-This takes the stress out of it when they weigh it at the airport and gives you time to adjust what you’ve packed or move things around.
-Remember, you can always buy stuff you need at your destination, so don’t over-do it.
+This takes the stress out of it when they weigh it at the airport and gives you time to adjust what you’ve packed, or move things around.
+Remember, you can always buy the stuff you need at your destination, so don’t overdo it.

 Useful travel resources for your next adventure!